 North Dakota is known for being windy and the potential for wind energy is great.
 According to a study completed by the National Renewable Energy Laboratory and AWS Truepower, North Dakota is the sixth “windiest state.”
 Click here to view NREL’s 80-meter wind resource map for the United States.

-North Dakota’s wind resource is ranked sixth in the country, and the state ranks 11th for installed wind capacity, getting 15.6 percent of its power from wind resources.
-The equivalent number of homes powered by wind totals 510,000.
+North Dakota has more than 3,000 MW of wind energy capacity installed throughout the state, consisting of more than 1,500 wind turbines.
+North Dakota’s wind resource is ranked sixth in the country, and the state ranks 11th for installed wind capacity, getting more than 20 percent of its power from wind resources.

 Download the Great Plains Energy Corridor Annual Report for a chart of North Dakota wind farms.